-You can examine the property, just like any other:
+You can examine the mergeinfo property, just like any other versioned property:

 '''

 $ cd my-calc-branch

-$ svn propget svn:mergeinfo .
+$ svn pg svn:mergeinfo -v

-/trunk:341-390

-$
+Properties on '.':

+svn:mergeinfo

+/calc/trunk:341-378

 '''

-While it is possible to modify svn:mergeinfo just as you might any other versioned property, we strongly discourage doing so unless you really know what you're doing.
+While it is possible to modify syn:mergeinfo just as you might any other versioned property, we strongly discourage doing so unless you really know what you're doing.

-The amount of svn:mergeinfo on a single path can get quite large, as can the output of a svn propget --recursive or svn proplist --recursive when dealing with large amounts of subtree mergeinfo, see Subtree Merges and Subtree Mergeinfo.
+The amount of svn:mergeinfo on a single path can get quite large, as can the output of a svn propget --recursive or svn proplist --recursive when dealing with large amounts of subtree mergeinfo.
+See Subtree Merges and Subtree Mergeinfo.
 The formatted output produced by the --verbose option with either of these subcommands is often very helpful in these cases.

 The svn:mergeinfo property is automatically maintained by Subversion whenever you run svn merge.
 Its value indicates which changes made to a given path have been replicated into the directory in question.
-In our previous example, the path which is the source of the merged changes is /trunk and the directory which has received the changes is /branches/my-calc-branch.
+In our previous example, the path which is the source of the merged changes is /calc/trunk and the directory which has received the changes is /calc/branches/my-calc-branch.
 Earlier versions of Subversion maintained the svn:mergeinfo property silently.
 You could still detect the changes, after a merge completed, with the svn diff or svn status subcommands, but the merge itself gave no indication when it changed the svn:mergeinfo property.
-This is no longer true in Subversion 1.7, which has several new notifications to alert you when a merge updates the svn:mergeinfo property.
+In Subversion 1.7 and later this is no longer true as there are several notifications to alert you when a merge updates the svn:mergeinfo property.
 These notifications all begin with "--- Recording mergeinfo for" and appear at the end of the merge.
 Unlike other merge notifications, these don't describe the application of a difference to a working copy (see the section called "Merge Syntax: Full Disclosure"), but instead describe "housekeeping" changes made to keep track of what was merged.